 There are a few specific Asanas, Pranayama techniques, and Meditations that you may find helpful that I will share with you.

 I will begin by sharing a few postures, the first is Utkata Konasana (Goddess Pose).
 In goddess pose, legs should be spread wider than hips distance, toes pointed out at a 45-degree angle, knees bent over the toes and the body lowered down in a squat position with exhaled breath.
 Arms are raised shoulder height with bent elbows, hands engaged.
 Chin, arms, and thighs will be parallel to the floor and each other in this pose.
 This pose helps to strengthen the lower body, strengthen the pelvic floor, stimulates the cardiovascular system, and can help during labor as a position for bearing down and moving baby lower in the birth canal.
 If you have any hip/knee/leg injuries, this may not be the best pose, and if you have any shoulder/arm/back injuries, this pose should be modified with hands down at hips or place the hands around the belly and send some extra love to your little one.
-This pose can also be done with the assistance of a chair, rail or birthing ball.
-Focus should be on grounding the feet and balancing equally.
+This pose can also be done with the assistance of a chair, rail, or birthing ball.
+The focus should be on grounding the feet and balancing equally.

 isolating the movements of the chest and pelvis.
 So, with inhale, you will raise only the chest or pelvis keeping the opposite neutral, and with exhale you will do the same, isolating the chest or pelvis and keeping the other neutral.
 This position can also be helpful with encouraging a stubborn baby to change positions, even allowing for rotation of a baby to being head down and ready to descend into the birth canal.
 Laboring on the hands and knees may relieve pressure or discomfort if you are experiencing back labor, and it may also help to relieve any discomfort felt

 in the pelvis or hips.
-Focusing on the breath and the movements of cat/cow can be soothing as well.
+Focusing on the breath and the movements of the cat/cow can be soothing as well.
 This position may be uncomfortable for you if you have knee or shoulder injuries, knees may be helped with a folded blanket or extra mat/cushion beneath the knees.

 The last posture I will discuss is Baddha Konasana (Butterfly Pose).
 Many pregnant women experience tight hips, round ligament pain, sciatica, etc. This posture is great for stretching some of those trouble areas and providing some relief.
 Start in a seated pose, back straight, if sitting on the floor is uncomfortable, grab a pillow or bolster and sit on that instead.
 Once you have found a comfortable position with a straight back, exhale and pull your feet in towards your groin with knees bent out, in the shape of a butterfly.
 Keep your pelvis in a neutral position, back straight, and grab the feet or ankles.
 Gently bend forward and/or move the knees up and down like flapping wings.
 If you are unable to reach the feet or ankles, a strap can be used here.
 During early labor, this can be a good position to sit in while reciting mantras or meditating, alternating between sitting with no movement and the light “flapping” of the knees.